AbhiiNaithani/Rat-In-A-Maze-Visualizer/README.md

 Please make sure your code adheres to the project's coding standards and includes appropriate tests.

-/* ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details. */

 ## Acknowledgements

 - [React](https://reactjs.org/) for the framework
 - [Tailwind CSS](https://tailwindcss.com/) for the layout
-/* - The open-source community for their valuable contributions */